Sugar Cookie Cutouts

 In a medium bowl, whisk together the flour, baking powder, and salt for 20 seconds.
 Set aside.

-- In a large bowl, cream the butter and sugar on medium-high with a hand or stand mixer fitted with the paddle attachment until light and fluffy, 3–4 minutes.
-Scrape the sides and bottom of the bowl a few times throughout.
+In a large bowl, cream the butter and sugar on medium-high with a hand or stand mixer fitted with the paddle attachment until light and fluffy, about 4 minutes.
+Scrape the sides and bottom of the bowl after 30 seconds, then a few more times as you cream.

 - Beat in the egg, egg yolk, vanilla, and almond extract (if using) on medium until fully combined, about 1 minute.
 Scrape the bowl again.